roman-bagdasarian/Peaked-Circuits/README.md

 3. Activate the your new environment: `conda activate pc`
 4. Run a sample test: `python sample.py`
 5. Your output should be `1001`
-Enjoy!

-# Contributing to this Repo
-First off, thank you for considering contributing to this project!
+6. Enjoy!
+Thank you for considering contributing to this project!

-## How Can I Contribute?
-* Implement class to measure time
-* Implement class to output circuit metadata

 # Limitations